jenspfahl/EverydayTasks/README.md

 # Everyday Tasks

 Track and log your tasks with EverydayTasks and create schedules for repetitive tasks.
-See how many time you have spent for certain tasks, and get notified if a scheduled task is due.
+See how much time you have spent for certain tasks, and get notified if a scheduled task is due.

 ## Core features of the app